 And Then There’s Antidepressants

 The same goes for antidepressants.
 Wouldn’t it be a smarter course of action if patients with depression tried marijuana first and then moved to something stronger if it didn’t work?
 That straight up sounds like common sense to us.
 Instead of combining antidepressants and opioids right off the bat, shouldn’t we start with marijuana as a safer, less addictive, all-natural alternative?
 Opioids should only be given in the most necessary and extreme circumstances when all else fails.
-It’s very possible that we’re on the verge of a medical breakthrough thanks to marijuana’s pain-killing properties.

 But it can’t all be good news, can it?
 Right now marijuana seems too good to be true without any potential negative side-effects.
 Let’s be realistic about this for a second and explore both sides.
 It should come as no surprise that smoking, whether it’s cigarettes or marijuana, can lead to lung damage.
 But rest assured, marijuana is not as damaging to the lungs as tobacco, according to the University of California, San Francisco.
 Their study further suggested that occasional marijuana use is not linked to lung damage — only heavy usage on a daily basis.